toddlers/aws-step-function-callback/README.md

   * Lambda function for getting a sample work done and informing back to Step Function.
 Lambda is deployed via the `container` image pattern which is newly launched by AWS[1]

-* Deploying the lambda via the `Makefile` , don't want to create a spaghetti with `null_resource` in terraform.
+* Deploying the lambda via the `Makefile` , don't want to create a spaghetti with `null_resource` in terraform as I am creating the ECR in the same terraform code and `lambda` can't be created without the image in place.
+So create `ECR`, build/push image and eventually create lambda with the same image.
+Added benefit of that is if we want to update the image separately , we can do by calling the `make` target `update-function`.

 #### Testing locally